NLnetLabs/rpki-doc/source/routinator/interactive.rst

       slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
 The latter is the name of the TAL file  without the extension *.tal*.
-This is the default format used if the ``-f`` option is missing.
+This is the default format used if the ``--format`` or ``-f`` option is missing.
 :csvext:
       This is an extended version of the *csv* format, which was used by the RIPE NCC RPKI Validator 1.x.
-Each line contains these comma-separated values: the rsync URI of the ROA the line is taken from (or "N/A" if it isn't from a ROA), the autonomous system number, the prefix in slash notation, the maximum prefix length, the not-before date and not-after date of the validity of the ROA.
+Each line contains these comma-separated values: the rsync URI of the ROA the line is taken from (or "N/A" if it isn't from a ROA), the autonomous system number, the prefix in slash notation, the maximum prefix length, and lastly the not-before and not-after date of the validity of the ROA.
 :json:
       The list is placed into a JSON object with a single  element *roas* which contains an array of objects with four elements each: The autonomous system